PhoenixBlueIce/LineBot-Public-version-/README.md

 ## Notes

 The deployment setup was provided as a base template.
-I focused on developing the backend services, data flow, and feature implementation.
+This bot demonstrates backend logic including weather queries, joke retrieval, and modular service design.

 This repository focuses on:
 - Custom-developed services